cmwaura/Final_Red_Scrap/README.md

 The project uses Django, Scrapy and Django-Dynamic-Scraper to scrape the links you provide.
 It then uses, Django Celery and Kombu for creating/executing cron tasks and transport respectively.

-1.1) PREREQS YOU MIGHT NEED TO KNOW BEFORE RUNNING THIS PROJECT.
+1.1) PREREQ.S YOU MIGHT NEED TO KNOW BEFORE RUNNING THIS PROJECT.
 -----------------------------------------------------------------
 you need to have a familiarity with basic django.
 This project will be implemented with django 1.9 so the basic:
   1) python manage.py migrate- for initial db migrations
   2) python manage.py runserver - firing up the server on http://127.0.0.1:8000
+  3) scrapy commands.

 1.1.1) Get the project.
 -----------------------